switchalls/sw-udemy-angular2/sw.udemy-angular2.webapp/docs/course-project/ngrx.md

 }
 ```

-*NB.* All reducers receive all events (including `NgRx` events).
+*NB.* All reducers receive all actions (including `NgRx` actions).

-Strong type reducer to avoid field name mistmatches in updated state, eg.
+Strong type reducers to avoid field name mismatches in updated states, eg.

 ```
 export function shoppingListReducer(...): State {
 ```

 *Warning -* Javascript will add wrongly named properties as `new` fields.
-Typing will allow the editor guide you!
+Typing will allow the editor to guide you!

-## Dispatching Events
+## Dispatching Actions

 ```
 constructor(private store: Store<fromShoppingList.AppState>) {